 Krafla Magma Testbed (KMT) aims to create the world’s first magma research facility providing unparalleled opportunities for both basic and applied research in several fields, such as volcanology, basic science, geothermal energy, technology and innovation.
 KMT is, without a doubt, the most ambitious project GEORG is coordinating and holds enormous promise.
-In 2019, the KMT consortium received formal letters from the Icelandic, UK and Italian governments, promising financial and scientific support to the KMT project.
-In October 2019, the KMT team participated in the Arctic Circle Conference in Reykjavik Iceland.
-At the Conference, the KMT team introduced the project to high-level US officials, aiming for more formal cooperation.
+There was a certain breakthrough point on KMT fund raising in the end of 2020, when the Icelandic Parliament accepted 100 million IKR for the year 2021 to the KMT project.
+This was a part of the National Budget.
+In 2019 UK and Italian governments had promising financial and scientific support to the KMT project.
+During 2020 KMT was featured in several scientific and technological magazines and newspapers.

 KMT was featured twice in 2019 in the American Geoscience Union’s magazine Eos: